RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Need for Speed Carbon (NTSC-U) [RNSE69]/Exient's Undercover AI Rubberbanding Port.md

 ## Exient's Undercover AI Rubberbanding Port Codes

-AI Rubberbanding ported from Need for Speed Undercover Wii (Exient's Undercover).
+Crazy AI Rubberbanding ported from Need for Speed Undercover Wii (Exient's Undercover).
+Designed to only affect cops to make them crazy but it can be modified to affect every AI.
+Other related codes are included.

+Watch this video for more detail about this code: https://youtu.be/uLocfQQyGwY

 <details>
-<summary>Crazy Cops (Exient's Undercover AI Rubberband Port)</summary>
+<summary>Crazy Cops (Exient's Undercover AI Rubberbanding Port)</summary>

+Main rubberband code.
 If you want every AI to rubberband (racers and your player AI), change 408202F0 to 60000000

 ```powerpc
 C2027418 00000061